Debt vs Equity Financing: Which is best?

-As a business takes on more and more debt, its probability of defaulting on the loan increases.
+As a business takes on more and more debt, its probability of defaulting on its debt increases.
 This is because more debt equals higher interest payments.
-Thus, if a business experiences a slow sales period and cannot generate sufficient cash to pay its bondholders, it will go into default.
-Therefore, debt investors will demand a higher return in order to compensate them for the additional risk they are taking on.
+If a business experiences a slow sales period and cannot generate sufficient cash to pay its bondholders, it may go into default.
+Therefore, debt investors will demand a higher return from companies with a lot of debt, in order to compensate them for the additional risk they are taking on.
 This higher required return manifests itself in the form of a higher interest rate.

 Thus, financing purely with debt will lead to higher cost of debt, and in turn a higher WACC.

 It is also worth noting that as the probability of default increases, stockholders’ returns are also at risk, as bad press about potential defaulting may place downward pressure on the company’s stock price.
 Thus, taking on too much debt will also increase the cost of equity as the equity risk premium will increase to compensate stockholders for the added risk.